Categories

 What is the National Day for Truth and Reconciliation?

-In February 2023, the Province of British Columbia passed legislation making September 30 a statutory holiday taking effect in 2023.
-This means that all workers in B.C. will be covered by the province’s Employment Standards Act and will be entitled to a paid day off every Sept.
-30. With this new legislation, museums, galleries, and cultural organizations will need to decide how they want to recognize this day.
-By closing you could provide staff and volunteers the opportunity to use September 30 as a day of reflection and learning.
-However, many community members turn to museums as places to learn about reconciliation, so it might be important to stay open and pay staff overtime to work on the holiday.
+In March 2023, the Province of British Columbia passed legislation making September 30 a statutory holiday taking effect in 2023.
+This means that all workers in B.C. will be covered by the province’s Employment Standards Act and will be entitled to a paid day off, holiday pay, or other arrangements by agreement every September 30.

 Is Orange Shirt Day the Same as the National Day for Truth and Reconciliation?

-If you are able to make a donation to the Orange Shirt Society, donations help Phyllis Webstad and the Orange Shirt Society raise awareness across Canada about the Indian Residential Schools and their continuing impacts on individuals, families and communities, and to promote the concept of “Every Child Matters.”
+Donations to the Orange Shirt Society help Phyllis Webstad and the Orange Shirt Society raise awareness across Canada about the Indian Residential Schools and their continuing impacts on individuals, families and communities, and promote the concept of “Every Child Matters”.
 Donations can be made online.

-If you would like to purchase an orange shirt to wear on September 30, the Orange Shirt Society keeps a list of official suppliers on their website.
+If you would like to purchase an orange shirt to wear on September 30, the Orange Shirt Society keeps a list of official suppliers on their website: https://orangeshirtday.org/merchandise/

-Vancouver Magazine also made a list of shirts made by Indigenous designers.
+Vancouver Magazine also made a list of shirts made by Indigenous designers in 2022: https://www.vanmag.com/Where-to-Purchase-Orange-Shirts-for-Canada-Day

 Should My Museum Close on September 30?